delight-im/Knowledge/PHP.md

    allow_url_fopen = Off
    ```

- * Another directive that should be modified is the `memory_limit` for each script.
-Try a lower value such as `32M` first and only increase the limit when needed.
+ * Another directive that should be modified is the `memory_limit` that is measured per script.
+Try a lower value such as `32M` first and only increase the limit as needed.
 When your application stops working correctly due to the memory limit, double it until you have a sufficient value.

    ```
    memory_limit = 32M